imatix/gsl/README.md

 **Navigating Children**

-Just as the period ('.') accesses an attribute of a structure, the member ('->') construct accesses a child.
+Just as the period (`.`) accesses an attribute of a structure, the member (`->`) construct accesses a child.
 For instance

     global.parent->child

-accesses the (first) child called 'child` of the structure referred to by the attribute 'parent` of the global scope.
+accesses the (first) child called `child` of the structure referred to by the attribute `parent` of the global scope.

 A more sophisticated version of this structure exists:

     global.parent-> child (value = "2")

-accesses the (first) child called 'child` for which the condition 'value = "2"` is TRUE.
+accesses the (first) child called `child` for which the condition `value = "2"` is TRUE.

-The detail of how this works is that a scope called 'child` is opened for the duration of the evaluation of the condition.
-This underlying data for this scope is the child (called 'child') of global.parent.
-The typical use for such a structure is when the child defines an attrbute 'value` so that the expression is used to locate the particular child we want, the one whose attribute 'value` is 2.
+The detail of how this works is that a scope called `child` is opened for the duration of the evaluation of the condition.
+This underlying data for this scope is the child (called `child`) of global.parent.
+The typical use for such a structure is when the child defines an attrbute `value` so that the expression is used to locate the particular child we want, the one whose attribute `value` is 2.

-As a final detail, the scope opened during the evaluation of this expression may clash with other scopes called 'child'.
+As a final detail, the scope opened during the evaluation of this expression may clash with other scopes called `child`.
 For this reason, the following expression may be used:

     global.parent-> child (baby.value = child.value, baby)

-The second argument 'baby` indicates that the name of the scope created to evaluate the condition should be 'baby'.
+The second argument `baby` indicates that the name of the scope created to evaluate the condition should be `baby`.

 **Identifiers**

 An identifier is the generic term used for GSL scopes, attributes and children.
-It is restricted to a combination of alphanumeric characters and the underscore ('_') and must begin with a letter or an underscore.
+It is restricted to a combination of alphanumeric characters and the underscore (`_`) and must begin with a letter or an underscore.

 As the underlying data may not have the same restrictions on its name space, and because GSL has a certain number of reserved words which may clash with identifiers, identifiers may be surrounded by square brackets.
 Inside square brackets, just about anything can be used.
-Use a backslash ('\') tn introduce a special character, two backslashes to make a backslash.
+Use a backslash (`\`) tn introduce a special character, two backslashes to make a backslash.

 **Case Sensitivity**